Massey High School

 ATTENDANCE

-Students are expected to attend school every day unless they are ill or family reasons prevent attendance.
-In these cases a letter of explanation must be brought back to school to the Tutor Teacher by the student.
-A telephone call to the school office or attendance officer is often helpful but a note still must be brought for our files.
-Three consecutive days of absence for medical reasons requires a medical certificate.
-For planned absences a letter to the appropriate Dean requesting permission to be away from school is required in advance.
-All other cases of absence will be treated as truancy.
+Students are expected to attend school, every day unless they are ill or family reasons prevent attendance.
+In these cases, a written explanation must be provided to the school by the student’s parents/caregivers.
+The preferred method for this is by email to their tutor or to [email protected].
+A telephone call to the school attendance officer is appreciated, or notification via the school app.
+Three consecutive days of absence for medical reasons may require a medical certificate.

 REPORTS